You already know your child is gifted. Help them prove it.

 What age is Dream Chaser Kids for?

-Dream Chaser Kids serves students ages 6–17 across four age bands: 6–8, 9–11, 12–14, and 15–17.
-The playbooks, language, and project scope adjust based on your child's age β€” a 7-year-old running a Kindness Rock Garden looks very different from a 16-year-old building a tech support business for seniors.
-Both are real projects.
+Dream Chaser Kids serves students ages 6β17 across four age bands: 6β8, 9β11, 12β14, and 15β17.
+The playbooks, language, and project scope adjust based on your child's age β a 7-year-old running a Kindness Rock Garden looks very different from a 16-year-old building a tech support business for seniors.
 Both produce a StoryBuilder page.
 Both matter.

 Not at all.
-Dream Chaser has three project tracks β€” Entrepreneurial, Social Venture, and Career Pathway.
+Dream Chaser has three project tracks β Entrepreneurial, Social Venture, and Career Pathway.
 A student who wants to launch a small business uses the Entrepreneurial track.
 A student who wants to organize a care drive for a local shelter uses the Social Venture track.
 A student who wants to figure out what career fits their gifts uses the Career Pathway track.
-The three tracks together mean Dream Chaser works for builders, helpers, and explorers equally.
+The program works for builders, helpers, and explorers equally.

 How do I get my child into a program?

 The most common path is through a school, church, YMCA, or community organization that runs a Dream Chaser cohort.
-You can complete the scoping form to ask about programs in your area.
-You can also start with the free Talent Explorer right now β€” your child gets their talent profile immediately, and you can explore the Project Playbooks library together from home.
+Complete the scoping form to ask about programs in your area.
+You can also start with the free Talent Explorer right now β no program enrollment required to get your child's talent profile today.

-How much does it cost for a family?
+How much does it cost?

-The Talent Explorer is free.
-When Dream Chaser runs through a school, church, YMCA, or community organization, families typically pay nothing β€” the program is funded by the organization or through grants.
-When a family runs Dream Chaser independently, per-student costs range from $25 (one-day workshop) to $43–$54 (full semester program).
-If you'd like to explore options, reach out through the scoping form and we'll find the right fit.
+TalentExplorer is free.
+When Dream Chaser runs through a school, church, YMCA, or community org, families typically pay nothing β the program is funded by the organization or through grants.
+When a family runs Dream Chaser independently, per-student costs range from $25 (one-day workshop) to $43β$54 (full semester).
+Reach out through the scoping form and we'll find the right fit.

 Is Dream Chaser only for faith-based families?

-No. Dream Chaser is deployed in public schools, YMCAs, and secular community organizations alongside churches and faith communities.
-The core journey β€” discover your talent, choose a project, build something real, share the story β€” is universal.
-When deployed through a church or faith community, the language includes God-given calling and stewardship.
+No. Dream Chaser runs in public schools, YMCAs, and secular community organizations alongside churches and faith communities.
+The core journey is universal.
+When deployed through a church, language includes God-given calling and stewardship.
 When deployed through a school or community org, it focuses on strengths, purpose, and community impact.
 The program adapts to the setting.

-A StoryBuilder page is a simple, beautiful online portfolio page that documents your child's project β€” what they built, who they helped, and what they learned.
-It lives at a real URL (like dreamchaserkids.com/imani or storybuilder.cc/istylefashion) and is shareable by link.
-Students use it as a portfolio piece for high school applications, scholarship essays, college interviews, and job applications.
-Parents use it to share with family.
-Pastors and teachers use it as a visible proof of what young people can do when they're given the right tools.
-See a live example at Imani's Fashion House β†’
+A StoryBuilder page is a simple, shareable online portfolio page documenting your child's project β what they built, who they helped, and what they learned.
+It lives at a real URL (like storybuilder.cc/istylefashion) and is shareable by link.
+Students use it for high school applications, scholarship essays, and college interviews.
+See a live example at Imani's Fashion House β

+Start with what's free.
 The Talent Explorer takes 10 minutes.

-Your child takes the quiz, gets their talent profile, and you explore the Project Playbooks together β€” no program enrollment required.
-Or find a Dream Chaser program near you through the scoping form.
+Your child gets their talent profile immediately.
+No program enrollment required.
+Or find a Dream Chaser program in your area through the scoping form.